LamaShawahny/simple_airsim/examples/right_wall/README.md

 # States:
- - The data sample here has just 3 states : safe ,normal and emergency.
  - In our Algorithm 5  states are represented :

  ###  Rotate C.C.W :slightly rotates counterclockwise(to align with the right wall).